fonic/wcdatool/README.md

 Note that while wcdatool performs the tasks it is designed for quite well, it is not intended to compete with or replace high-end tools like *IDA Pro* or *Ghidra*.

-## Current state and future development
+## Current state / future development

-Wcdatool is *work in progress*.
-You can tell from looking at the source code - there's tons of TODO, TESTING, FIXME, etc. flying around.
-Also, it is relatively slow as performance has not been the main focus ([Cython](https://cython.org/) might be utilized in the future to increase performance).
+Wcdatool works quite well in its current state - you'll get a well-readable, reasonably structured disassembly output (*objdump* format, *Intel* syntax).
+Check out issues [#9](https://github.com/fonic/wcdatool/issues/9) and [#11](https://github.com/fonic/wcdatool/issues/11) for games other than *Mortal Kombat* that wcdatool worked nicely for thus far. **Please note that wcdatool works best when used on executables that contain debug symbols.** If you come across other *unstripped* *Watcom*-based DOS applications that may be used for further testing and development, please let me know.

-Nevertheless, it works quite well in its current state - you'll get a well-readable, reasonably structured disassembly output (*objdump* format, *Intel* syntax).
-Check out issues [#9](https://github.com/fonic/wcdatool/issues/9) and [#11](https://github.com/fonic/wcdatool/issues/11) for games other than *Mortal Kombat* that wcdatool worked nicely for thus far.
-Please note that wcdatool works best when used on executables that contain debug symbols.
-If you come across other *unstripped* *Watcom*-based DOS applications that may be used for further testing and development, please let me know.
+**However, the current approach has reached its EOL.** There is no point in advancing it any further (aside from fixing bugs), as there are limits inherent to the fundamental design that cannot be overcome easily.
+Thus, the next major goal is to cleanly *rewrite the disassembler module* and transition from *static code disassembly* to *execution flow tracing* (e.g. *Mortal Kombat 2* executable contains code within its data object, which is neither discovered nor analyzed with the current approach).
+Also, instead of treating objects separately, a *linear unified address space* containing all object data shall be implemented.
+This will allow to *apply fixups on a binary level*, which should simplify dealing with references that cross object boundaries and with placeholders (stubs) that are replaced via fixups at run time.

-The *next major goal* is to cleanly rewrite the disassembler module and transition from *static code disassembly* to *execution flow tracing* (e.g. *Mortal Kombat 2* executable contains code within its data object, which is neither discovered nor processed with the current approach).
+Last but not least, wcdatool in its current state is relatively slow, as performance has not been the main focus during development.
+[Cython](https://cython.org/) might be utilized in the future to increase performance.

 ## Output sample